Why Are Moral Values Important in Children?

 Peer pressure – we’ve all been there.
 It’s normal for children and young adolescents to look up to their friends.
 From clothing styles to music choices, peer pressure plays a significant role in these decisions.

-But according to a Canadian health site, children who feel good about themselves are more able to resist negative peer pressure.
+But according to a study, children who feel good about themselves are more able to resist negative peer pressure.
 Also, kids who grew up with strong moral foundations are more secure in themselves.
 They rarely feel the need to follow the trend, making them less likely to give in to bad influences.

 6. It Helps Them Cope With Difficult Situations